Table of Contents

 What are Minnesota Jail Records?

 The Department of Corrections maintains Minnesota jail inmate search records.
 To keep all inmates safe and facilitate their rehabilitation, every aspect of their prison life must be documented and kept updated.
 From the time they have arrested these records help administration navigate the prisoner through the system.
 They include things like status updates, health reports, visitation, where they stand legally and their convictions and sentencing while in prison and those offenses that landed them there.

 Jail and Inmate Search in Minnesota

-Minnesota currently has 9,849 inmates in prison.
+MN currently has 9,849 inmates in prison.
 92.9% of them are male and the rest female.
 18.5%, of the majority are there for drug offenses, 17% are sex offenders, 14.6% are murderers, and the rest have committed violent offenses or property crimes.
-The average age of someone incarcerated in Minnesota is 37.6.
+The average age of someone incarcerated in the state is 37.6.
 There are only three inmates younger than 18.
 51.6% of the inmates are White, 35.5% are Black, 9.8% are American Indian, and the remainder is Asian or unknown.
-About 26% of Minnesota inmates have their GED.
-Minnesota also supervises another 6,408 inmates who have been released on parole.
+About 26% of MN inmates have their GED.
+The state also supervises another 6,408 inmates who have been released on parole.

 Criminal Justice Quick Facts